pingidentity/pingidentity-devops-getting-started/docs/reference/variableScoping.md

   Where &lt;product-image&gt; is the name of one of our products, and \<tag> is the release tag (such as, `edge`).

-See our [Docker images reference](https://pingidentity-devops.gitbook.io/devops/dockerimagesref) for the environment variables available or each product, as well as those available for all products (PingBase).
+See our [Docker Images Reference](https://pingidentity-devops.gitbook.io/devops/dockerimagesref) for the environment variables available or each product, as well as those available for all products (PingBase).

-## Orchestration scope
+## Orchestration Scope

 Variables having orchestration scope are assigned at the orchestration layer.
 Typically, these are environment variables set using Docker commands, or Docker Compose or Kubernetes YAML configuration files.
 For example: